 South Carolina’s sunny Grand Strand spans approximately 60 miles from uninhabited Winyah Bay to the North Carolina border.
 As you can imagine, there are dozens of ways to explore this biodiverse topography, from boating to hiking and kayaking.
 However, the preferred method of recreation for so many is a good, old-fashioned Myrtle Beach cycling expedition at a peaceful state park, near the bustling boardwalk, or along dazzling Ocean Boulevard.
 Thus, the folks here at North Shore Oceanfront Hotel compiled a handy Myrtle Beach cycling guide, complete with eight potential recreational hot spots.
+If you are also looking to add more adventure to your vacation be sure to visit all of the Attractions Myrtle Beach has to offer!

 An 8-Stop Myrtle Beach Cycling Guide